bastienqueste/gliderad2cp/docs/source/index.rst

 .. image::  ../../paper_figures/regridding.png

 The Nortek AD2CP measurements are time-gated at the same intervals for each individual beam, meaning that the relation between echo delay and measurement range is the same for all 4 beams and does not account for the more open front and back beam angles.
-The purpose is to have 3 beams at equal angles from vertical when the glider is diving at the correct angle (17.4$$^\circ$$ from horizontal for the Nortek AD2CP; in grey on the left).
-If the glider is flying at a different angle, there will be a mismatch in depth between the 3 beams (in gray on the right) which requires regridding and use of different bins (in green on the right) to minimise shear smearing.
+The purpose is to have 3 beams at equal angles from vertical when the glider is diving at the correct angle (17.4 ° from horizontal for the Nortek AD2CP; in grey on the left).
+If the glider is flying at a different angle, there will be a mismatch in depth between the 3 beams (in grey on the right) which requires regridding and use of different bins (in green on the right) to minimise shear smearing.

 3. Coordinate transformations
 ----------------------------------